Summer is quickly approaching and now is the perfect time to start getting those summer clothing staples together.

 - Using a turning tool of your choice, turn your bandana RSO and then use your tool (this is the one I use and prefer), to push the corners of your bandana out.
 Be careful not to push out too forcefully as it could push right through the woven linen material.

-- Around the entire edge of your bandana, take and “roll” your seams out. this helps to push the seam out so it lays nice and flat to iron.
+- Around the entire edge of your bandana, take and gently move your seams out. this helps to push the seam out so it lays nice and flat to iron.
 Rolling out the seams and finger pressing will usually provide a nice crisp edge all on its own without the need to iron.
 I still iron because that’s just how I’ve always done it.

 - Once you have finger pressed all your seams out after you have rolled the seams out, gently give the edges a press.
 This will ensure things are laying nice and flat for topstitching.